21 May 2024

 Super may be the most important investment you have.
 Yet many people aren’t aware where their super invests.
 At AustralianSuper, we invest your super in a variety of assets to help enhance long-term returns.
 These assets fall into 2 main categories: listed and unlisted assets.
 Find out more about these investment types and what they mean for your super.

 Members often want to know what their super is invested in.
 We invest in a diversified mix of listed and unlisted assets, helping you avoid putting all your eggs in one basket.
-These assets include Australian shares, international shares, private equity, infrastructure, property, credit, fixed interest and cash.
-Having diversified investment options – with both listed and unlisted assets – helps us with the aim to achieve our objective to generate strong, long-term returns for members.
+These assets include Australian shares, international shares, private equity, real assets (infrastructure and property), credit, fixed interest and cash.
+Having diversified investment options – with both listed and unlisted assets – helps us with our objective to generate strong, long-term returns for members.

 Listed assets